FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 • Inadequate sleep affects almost every aspect of physical and emotional health

-• Many different sleep disorders exist and can make getting high-quality sleep difficult, or even impossible
+• Many different sleep disorders exist and can make getting high-quality sleep difficult or even impossible

 • Recent research shows that many different aspects of red light therapy can help promote high-quality sleep

-People use red light therapy for a variety of benefits, from improving the quality of their skin to speeding wound healing.
+People use red light therapy for a variety of sleep issues, from improving the quality of their skin to speeding wound healing.
 Red light therapy is thought to work by stimulating mitochondria [2], small subcellular organs in your cells that produce energy and help to reduce inflammation.
 This effect explains many of the beneficial effects of red light therapy that people using it report experiencing.

 What is Sleep?